 This chapter shows how to use five SELECT statement clauses.
-You must include these clauses in a SELECT statement in the following order:
+If you include all five of these clauses, they must appear in the SELECT statement in the following order:

-- 1. SELECT clause
+- 1. Projection clause

 - 2. FROM clause

-- WHERE clause
+- 3. WHERE clause

-- ORDER BY clause
+- 4. ORDER BY clause

 - 5. INTO TEMP clause

-Only the SELECT and FROM clauses are required.
-These two clauses form the basis for every database query because they specify the tables and columns to be retrieved.
+Only the Projection clause and FROM clause are required.
+These two clauses form the basis for every database query, because they specify the column values to be retrieved, and the tables that contain those columns.
 Use one or more of the other clauses from the following list: